 Kaziranga National Park welcomes you to the City of Shillong ~ the State Capital of Meghalaya!

 Shillong aka the Scotland of the East and the Rock Capital of India is a place where you see a blend of the cultural world and modern civilization.
-Shillong is the capital of Meghalaya and is also the District Headquarters of East Khasi Hills District and is situated at an altitude of 1,496 metres above sea level.
-Shillong has a bracing climate throughout the year.
+Shillong is the capital of the State of Meghalaya and is also the District Headquarters of East Khasi Hills District.
+Shillong city is situated at an altitude of 1,496 metres above sea level and the Shillong Peak is the highest point in the East Khasi Hills district.
+And it is because of this altitude that the city of Shillong enjoys a bracing climate throughout the year.
 The city of Shillong has been the seat of Government since the consolidation of the British administration in this part of India more than a century ago.
-The East Khasi Hills District is mostly hilly with deep gorges and ravines on the southern portion.
-The most important physiographic features of the district is the Shillong Plateau interspersed with river valley, then fall sharply in the southern portion forming deep gorges and ravine in Mawsynram and Shella-Bholaganj bordering Bangladesh.
-Shillong peak lying 10 Kms. from the city, offer a panoramic view of the scenic countryside and is also the highest point in the district as well as in the State.
-In the evening , the city lights below appears like a star studded abyss.
+Earlier the North Eastern States were undivided and the entire region functioned as one State under the Indian Administration with Shillong as the regional capital.
+Today, the entire region of the East Khasi Hills District is mostly hilly with deep gorges and ravines on the southern portion and Shillong serves as the point with the highest elevation and the Shillong peak which lies at a distance of 10 km from the Shillong city, offer a panoramic view of the scenic countryside.

 If you are from the North East the name Shillong would mean a perfect weekend getaway for you.
 The pleasant weather, the spectacular drive along NH 40, the Barapani lake, the numerous waterfalls, cheap booze (this one to lift you damp spirits), mouth watering dumplings and an hours to Cherrapunji are sure motives to get you hit the road and drive to Shillong.